RoboticsLabURJC/2018-phd-pedro-fernandez/code_working/README.md

 The idea behind this algorithm is that we can work only in states that have changed recently and update states closed to him, that is, backward focusing.
 We have a queu of states and theirs predecessors, so if one state is changed, all its predecessors too.
 Thus we only update a few states each time.

-The algorithm is in "prioritized sweeping V1.py"
+The algorithm is in "prioritized sweeping V1.py" file

+---
 **Continuous implementation**